 Tracking historical data on customer interactions, browsing patterns, purchase history, and device information establishes normal behavior profiles for individual customers.
 Any deviations from these patterns are flagged as potentially fraudulent activities.

-Big data in e-commerce: network analysis
+Commerce data analytics: network analysis

-Big data analytics allows businesses to analyze network traffic, IP addresses, and device information to detect fraudulent activities associated with botnets, multiple account creation, or identity theft.
+Enterprise analytics allows businesses to analyze network traffic, IP addresses, and device information to detect fraudulent activities associated with botnets, multiple account creation, or identity theft.

-Big data in e-commerce: collaborative fraud intelligence
+Large-scale data in online retail: collaborative fraud intelligence

 Businesses continuously analyze data to refine fraud detection models, update rules, and implement new security measures.
 This adaptability helps companies to stay ahead of fraudsters and minimize potential losses.